Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Background

 Similarly, \texttt{AE-Min} tries to find a target byte that is less than all the bytes before it.
 When such a byte is identified, \texttt{AE-Min} scans a fixed-size window of bytes after the target to identify the minimum-valued byte within.
 If the target byte is lesser than this minimum-valued byte, it inserts a chunk boundary after the fixed-size window.

 \textbf{MAXP.} Figure \ref{fig:bg_maxp} shows an example chunk generated by MAXP \cite{maxp}.
 MAXP identifies target bytes in the data stream that are local maxima, i.e., they are greater than a fixed number of bytes before and after them.
 When such target bytes are found, chunk boundaries are inserted at their locations, as shown in the figure.
 Note that MAXP's window sizes are typically 70-80\% smaller than AE \cite{ae} and RAM \cite{ram} to generate the same target average chunk size.
+MAXP has also been referred to as Local Maximum Chunking (LMC) in previous literature.

 MAXP works by sliding two fixed-size windows over the data, tracking the maximum values from both windows.
 These windows are located one byte apart, as shown in Figure \ref{fig:bg_maxp}, and the byte between them is the target byte.
 When the target byte's value is greater than the maximum value from both windows, a chunk boundary is inserted as the target byte is a local maximum.